k9w/instructions/git-howto.md

  * [new branch]      main -> main
 $
 ```

 The 'git push' command defaults to a target called 'origin'.
 We chose
 that name 'origin' when setting up the remote with 'git remote' so
-that we can leave off the word 'origin' and justspecify the command as
+that we can leave off the word 'origin' and just specify the command
-'git push'.
+as 'git push'.

 ```
 $ git push